Tate Dinosaur Digs

 125 College Drive

 For more information on any of these outings please call 307-268-2447 or email J.P.
 Cavigelli.

 NOTE: Please do not buy a plane ticket until your registration is confirmed.
-I send out a letter of confirmation as soon as I get the paperwork and the deposit.
+I send out a letter of confirmation as soon as I get the COMPLETED paperwork and the deposit.
 Paperwork INCLUDES the release form.